alewain/llm-degrad/README.md

 **Note:** Previous methods `uni_quant_lineal` and `lognorm` from the original code are not included in this version.

 ## Parameter groups
-Three parameter groups are defined in `src/target_params.py`:
+Three parameter groups are defined in `src/degradation.py`:
 - **attn_only**: Attention value projection parameters (34 layers)
 - **mlp_only**: MLP feed-forward parameters - gate, up, and down projections (102 parameters across 34 layers)
 - **embed_only**: Embedding layer parameters (1 parameter)

 **Important:** The current implementation is **hardcoded for Gemma-3-4b** (34 layers).
-If using a different model architecture, `target_params.py` must be manually adapted to match the new model's layer count and naming conventions.
+If using a different model architecture, the parameter group definitions in `degradation.py` must be manually adapted to match the new model's layer count and naming conventions.

 ## Quantization (4-bit)
 The pipeline supports 4-bit quantization to reduce VRAM usage: